8 - Calle Nani

 Calle Nani - Home to Angela Tosello, Casanova's first love

-One of the houses on this street was home to Father Tosello's 17 year old niece, Angela Tosello, Casanova's first love.
+One of the houses on this street was home to Father Tosello's 17 year old niece, Angela Tosello, Casanova's first love in 1740.

 Those causes are best described at our next stop...